zar-hub/tinwidgets/README.md

 TinWidgets is a project focused on creating customizable and animated widgets for web applications.
 The widgets are designed to be visually appealing and easy to integrate into any web project.

 ### Features

-- Customizable gears animation
-- Multiple font styles
+- Interactive Matplotlib graphs
-- Responsive design
+- Widgets support
-- Easy to integrate

 ### Installation